ELthomasoPostfix/HOAx/README.md

 To access properties related to games, we may refer to the [named properties section](https://spot.lre.epita.fr/concepts.html#named-properties) of Spot's concepts page.
 The property `synthesis-outputs` seems to represent `controllable-AP` in this context, and related game properties are `state-winner`, `strategy` and `synthesis-outputs`.

+To access any of these properties, see `twa::get_named_prop<type>(key)` in the spot [docs](https://spot.lre.epita.fr/doxygen/classspot_1_1twa.html#a38228ffd3a1bcde423b88a738fd86e98).
+In the SYNTCOMP benchmarks, none of the eHOA files seem to specify `spot-state-player: ...`, so the `"state-player"` named prop is always empty in the parsed automaton.
+Since we must implement our own synthesis solution, the `"state-winner"` and `"strategy"` named properties are likely also of no use.
+They encode information about the solution to a parity game, so they are probably set by spot's parity game solver, which we may obviously not call.

 It does not seem like the struct `spot::twa_graph` makes the map of all properties public.
 So, if you *do* want to see what properties exist on a twa, then you could modify `/usr/local/include/spot/twa/twa.hh` (one of the header files of Spot installed by `make install`) so that the member `named_prop_` is public, by changing line 1081 from `protected:` to `public:`.
 Then, you can simply loop over the keys of the map.

 ```cpp